feitianyiren/reflector-cluster/README.md

 ### Prism Server

 - Create config file at `~/.prism.yml` ([example](https://github.com/lbryio/reflector-cluster/blob/master/prism.yml)).
-- Open port 5566/tcp to the world.
+- Open port `5566/tcp` to the world.
-- Ensure redis is accessible by server
+- Ensure redis is accessible by server.

 ### Cluster Hosts

-- Open ports 3333/tcp and 4444/udp to the world.
-Open port 5566/tcp to the prism server.
+- Open ports `3333/tcp` and `4444/udp` to the world.
+Open port `5566/tcp` to the prism server.
 - Set `run_reflector_server` to `True` in lbrynet daemon config.